Orientation Fall 2013

 You will need to mark your calendars with a few important dates.
 Note the link included to the list of Spiritual Formation Retreat dates and locations.
 This retreat is required of all M.Div., C.M.M., and M.S.M. first year students.

 Fall classes begin Monday, August 26.
 This may vary, however, based on your individual class schedule.

 Please read all of your orientation materials carefully and thoroughly.
 Let us know if you have any questions or concerns.
 If you have relocated, we ask that you forward your new address and phone number to the Office of Admissions and Financial Aid at your earliest convenience.
 I look forward to having you in the Perkins community.
 See you at orientation on Thursday, August 22!

 Director, Recruitment & Admissions

-A few books (available at Cokesbury) that might be helpful as you prepare for your first year of seminary include:
+A few books that might be helpful as you prepare for your first year of seminary include:

 How to Think Theologically by Howard W. Stone and James O. Duke